 Or this video tutorial for how to make a Lazy Susan Turntable.

-That’s it for how to clean marble shower tile.
-Let me know if you have questions.
 Don’t forget to sign up for the Abbotts At Home email newsletter to get DIY, Remodeling, and Crafty ideas in your inbox.